Skip to content

 Your spare phone can work as a baby monitor right now.
 You don’t need a $200 dedicated camera.

-We tested six baby monitor apps on an iPhone 14 running iOS 18.3 and a Samsung Galaxy S23 on Android 15, streaming video for full overnight sessions.
-The best apps delivered clear audio, low latency, and reliable alerts without draining the battery on either device.
+Six baby monitor apps stand out for overnight streaming on iPhone and Android.
+The best ones deliver clear audio, low latency, and reliable alerts without draining the battery on either device.

 • Cloud Baby Monitor costs $4.99 one-time with no subscription